 While bankruptcy can be a good tool for getting rid of your debt and putting an end to collection calls, it isn’t always the best option.
-If you want to avoid filing for bankruptcy, read on to learn a little bit more about it: what it is, when it can be a good idea, and four alternatives to bankruptcy.
+If you want to avoid filing for bankruptcy, read on to learn more about it: what it is, when it can be a good idea, and four alternatives to bankruptcy.

 What Is Bankruptcy?